 This is a micro-battle.
 And with micro-battles, the very first step is to identify the most critical failure points in your strategy.
 This requires specific action at all levels.

-- The cycle: Then, the micro-battle team tests and reviews these hypotheses, reporting every four weeks to the executive committee (or the subgroup running the Lead-Learn meeting).
+- The cycle: Then, the micro-battle team tests and reviews these hypotheses, reporting every four weeks to the executive committee (or the subgroup running the Leadership meeting).

 Ensure that the failure point can be tested with the right customers using the right prototype.
 There’s an art to this.
 It is not enough to say, “The failure point of this strategic initiative is X.” You have to follow up with: “A solution to X can be tested with these key customers through this specific prototype until we get it right.”
 This is iterative.
 There is no sense in defining a failure point unless you can see your way to testing a solution with prototypes and customers.
 NASA scientists didn’t just say, “We know we want to go to the moon, and the biggest potential failure point is how to get three astronauts there and back alive.”
 They went further and said, “We’re going to figure this out through a series of smaller tests, proving each point to the best of our abilities.
 That will either build to a solution or keep the costs of failure to a minimum.”